 Multi-Family Homes: What to Look for

 Most renters and owners want to live in an area that is generally aesthetically pleasing.
-Your location doesn’t have to be next to a waterfall, but it shouldn’t be next to a huge landfill, if you can avoid it.
-Location should definitely be top of mind before you take on this business expense.
+Your location doesn’t have to be next to a waterfall, but it shouldn’t be next to a huge landfill if you can avoid it.
+The location should definitely be top of mind before you take on this business expense.

 Realistically, what can you make from this investment property?
 Take a look at what other apartment buildings are charging in the area.
 This should give you a great idea of what you can earn.

 If it’s an old property, you may have a lot of investments to make moving forward.
 Take into account how much you’ll need to invest into the multi-family home, and compare that to how much you can earn.
 Will you really have more cash flow?